lushen124/Universal-GBA-FE-Randomizer-Windows/README.md

 ## Latest Updates

+**June 11, 2015**

+Finished up a first pass at Reverse Recruitment.
+Characters have not been leveled (or rather de-leveled) properly yet, so the game is hilariously broken.
+Will figure out a way of de-leveling next (probably just the reverse of leveling, i.e. growths become a chance to stat down instead of up).

 **June 10, 2015**

 Created Repository and Initial Check-in of code.
 Basic functionality works for all games (randomizing growths, bases, CON, MOV, affinities, and items).
 Random classes only works with FE6 at the moment.
 Working through issues with FE6 classes.